This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 Notes

 - Make gluten free: You can definitely swap out the regular all purpose flour and use your favorite gluten free flour instead.
-I love Cup 4 Cup, but also recommend Bob’s Red Mill.
+I have been loving GF Jules flour, but also love Cup 4 Cup.
+Other brands such as Bob’s Red Mill 1 to 1 baking flour or King Arthur Flour measure for measure flour will also work.ย

 This is my favorite cornbread recipe!
 I swear you can’t even tell it’s healthy, even my husband loves it.